nlmixr2/nonmem2rx/README.md

 Depending on the model, not all the residual specifications are translated to the `nlmixr2` style residuals.
-This means the model cannot be immediately used for nlmixr2 estimation.
+This means the model cannot be immediately used for nlmixr2 estimation (though you can simulate with and without certainty without any modifications)

 For example you could have something like: